 But at heart I’ve always been a storyteller.
 Along the way I wrote two books, the first — My Brave Boys, a New Hampshire Civil War history — with Mike Pride, the longtime Monitor editor and my good friend.
 The second is Pliney Fiske, a Civil War mystery I wrote in hopes of stretching my creative skills and reaching a different audience.
 More recently I wrote In Union, a history of the Shaker village in Canterbury, the town where I live.

-As for what next — well, I’m building my freelance business, working on short stories and a novel, and stretching my skills with creative writing coursework at Dartmouth.
+As for what next — well, I’m been building my freelance business, working on short stories and longer projects, and stretching my skills with creative writing coursework at Dartmouth.